koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 integration.

 ## Hugo bundles my JavaScript now!
-Originally my website was using a lot of Javascript,
+Originally my hugo website was bloated with a lot of almost useless Javascript,

 ## Serving all these things together
 It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I then